alex1-11/cs50-final-project-2022/README.md

 - Today: active undone tasks with due dates on today and before today (overdue);
 - Upcoming: active undone tasks with due dates starting from today and further into future;
 - No date: active undone tasks with no due dates set;
+- All tasks: active undone tasks regardless of due date set;
-- Completed: tasks marked as done regardless of due date;
+- Completed: tasks marked as done regardless of due date set;
 - Deleted: all the deleted tasks end here.

 ##### Complete and undone a task